 - A special relationship with nature

 It's more than just a way of looking at ADHD, she says.
 It's a treatment strategy that motivates ADHD kids and improves their self-esteem.

 "Just by finding and focusing on gifts, people change in positive, noticeable ways," Honos-Webb says.
 "You build on strengths and motivation; you give them the confidence to try harder.
 And the more they try, the more they can change their brains."

-Abramowitz and Honos-Webb agree that ADHD too often is carelessly diagnosed, often by a child's primary care provider under pressure from frustrated teachers and distraught parents.
-Since there's no definitive test for ADHD, proper evaluation takes time, expertise, and judgment to rule out other factors that might affect a child's behavior, such as a disruptive family situation or an unmet medical need, need to be ruled out.
+Abramowitz and Honos-Webb agree that ADHD is often carelessly diagnosed by primary care doctors under pressure from frustrated teachers and distraught parents.
+Since there's no single test for ADHD, getting the right evaluation takes time, expertise, and judgment.
+Other things that might affect a child's behavior, such as a disruptive family situation or an unmet medical need, need to be ruled out.

 "ADHD kids have a lot of gifts and a lot of good things about them," says Elza Vasconcellos, MD, of the WeMind Institute in Miami.
 Vasconcellos treats children with ADHD and is the mother of a child with the condition.
 "Many are very artistic with music, with art.
 They are talkative, able to multitask, and social.
 When I talk to parents, I try to encourage those gifts."

 On the other hand, Vasconcellos says, ADHD often makes it hard for children to draw from their strengths.
 For example, she says, while many tend to be social, “some are so impulsive other kids have trouble being around them."
 And when it comes to creativity, “Some of these children cannot even focus long enough to draw a straight line," she says.

 Behavioral-developmental pediatrician Lawrence Diller, MD, author of Remembering Ritalin, sees ADHD "more as personality- and temperament-based rather than a mental disorder or a chemical imbalance."